Safest Teeth Whiteners

 In this article

-Having a metal taste is a condition that is unpleasant and relatively common.
-Medically known as dysgeusia, it’s usually not associated with serious health concerns (except in some cases).
+Having a metallic taste is a condition medically known as dysgeusia.
+It is usually not associated with serious health concerns.

 Understanding your overall health and knowing when a metallic taste should prompt a visit to a doctor or dentist is an integral part of dealing with this condition.